Blooket-Council/Blooket-Cheats/cheats/kingdom/readme.md

-# Crazy Kingdom Cheats
+# Crazy Kingdom

 ## [Choice ESP](choiceESP.js)
 Shows you what will happen if you say Yes or No

 ## [Choice ESP Loop](choiceESPLoop.js)
-Choice ESP but it infinitely loops
+Automatically shows you what will happen if you say Yes or No

 ## [Disable Toucan](disableToucan.js)
-Never pay taxes
+Never pay taxes (tax evasion)

 ## [Max Stats](maxStats.js)
-Sets all resources to the max
+Sets all resources to 100

 ## [Set Guests](setGuests.js)
 Sets the amount of guests you've seen